ratbag98/PySquaredle/README.md

   bag, but it's fun to see what it comes up with.
 I've tried to keep the code idiomatic, but it's hard to resist the temptation to use some of the suggestions" is what it just typed for me!
 I agree entirely.
+* Made good use of [this book](https://www.pythonguis.com/pyqt6-book/) and the site it's based on